-The delivery of the strategy of the Company requires the Company to conduct business in a manner benefitting customers through balancing cost and risk while delivering shareholder value and protecting the performance and reputation of the Company's business by prudently managing risks inherent in the business.
+The delivery of the Company's strategy requires the Company to conduct business in a manner benefitting customers through balancing cost and risk while delivering shareholder value and protecting the performance and reputation of the Company's business by prudently managing risks inherent in the business.
 In carrying out this strategy, the directors' duties under section 172 of the Companies Act 2006 have been considered.